ikromin/jphotoframe/README.md

 weatherCity=Brisbane,AU
 owmApiKey=xxxxxxxxxxxxxxxxxxxxxxx
 ```

+You can specify a custom configuration file to load by using a command line argument, simply give the location of the custom config file to the *run.sh* script or when running the *java* command.
+See how to run below.

 ### Configuration Options

 These are the available configuration options.
 All apart frmo the directory settings are optional and have default values that will be used if nothing is provided for them.